tomhur/domoticz-scripts/README.md

 Switches of a group of lights then no one is home

 ### lua/script_time_hemma.lua
 Switches on a group off lights when someone is home and the sun is down.
-Switches of lights at sunrise or at bedtime which happens then switch Sover is turned on.
+Switches of lights at sunrise or at bedtime which happens then switch atSleep is turned on.

 ### lua/script_time_motorvarmare.lua
 If Domoticz variable Väckarklocka is not false and time is set to format hour.minute it will start the car heater.
 The car heater will be switched of 45 min after the alarm.
 How long time before that depends on the temperature outside.